AaltoSciComp/blog/content/2024/duckdb-intro.rst

 - Extra built-in math and statistics functions
 - Many, many more tools for data import/export

-  - from csv, parquet, json, and even SQLite
+  - from csv, parquet, json, and SQLite (can open SQLite databases directly as a first step)

 The extra disadvantages are:

 - Columns must be of consistent data types (or null).
-- `INSERTing data is basically too slow to be usable - use other methods for importing data. <https://github.com/duckdb/duckdb/discussions/3433>`__
+- `INSERTing data is basically too slow to be usable - use other methods for batch importing data. <https://github.com/duckdb/duckdb/discussions/3433>`__